 Jack’s Cats can deliver their hybrid new-old sound with as few as three performers, although the group is at full strength as a septet.
 The most frequent roster is:

 Somebody’s gotta herd these Cats.

-What do you get when a famous jazz drummer raises a daughter who loves Anita O’Day, Chet Baker, Ella Fitzgerald, and Carmen McRae, and has a voice so well-trained she can sing opera on the side?
-That would be Gretje Angell!
+Q: What do you get when a famous jazz drummer raises a daughter who loves Anita O’Day, Chet Baker, Ella Fitzgerald, and Carmen McRae, and has a voice so well-trained she can sing opera on the side?
+A: Gretje Angell!
 Find out what she does on her nights off from Jack’s Cats here.

 Blake Handler Vibraphone

 A recent addition to the Cats, Blake enthusiastically sends the crowds with the essential and unmistakably vintage sound of vibes.